STAT545-UBC-hw-2018-19/hw09-curtis77/README.md

 Here is a link to the R markdown file I added: [Link](https://github.com/STAT545-UBC-students/hw09-curtis77/blob/master/letterCount.rmd)

+Here is a link to the output as a markdown file: [Link](https://github.com/STAT545-UBC-students/hw09-curtis77/blob/master/letterCount.md)

 Here is a link to the makefile: [Link](https://github.com/STAT545-UBC-students/hw09-curtis77/blob/master/Makefile)

 Here is a link to the plot I produced in my analysis: [Link](https://github.com/STAT545-UBC-students/hw09-curtis77/blob/master/letterCount.png)